leafo/sightreading.training/static/guides/lml.md

-## LML
+# LML Programming Guide

-`LML` is a programming language for coding songs that can be played in the *Play Along* mode.
+`LML` is a language for coding songs that can be played in the *Play Along* mode.
 LML was designed to be easy to write by hand.
 LML is in early development, but any code you write today will be future compatible.
 As new functionality is added to *Play Along* mode, LML will get new syntax.

 Every song on this app is written in LML.
 Click the **Editor** button to see how a particular song is written.

-### Notes
+## Notes

 A note can be added to a song by writing the note's name followed by the octave.
 Notes are placed after the last note added, or the beginning of an